Freely-Given-org/Biblelator/Documentation/GettingStarted.md

     example -- at the moment it must be set-up by hand) and also to display synoptic gospel references, e.g., by having separate Bible windows open in groups A,B,C,D automatically displaying parallels in Matthew, Mark, Luke, and John.

+11. Optional Start-up Parameters

+    If you start Biblelator with the --help command-line flag, the program will display the available parameters which can be used and then exit immediately.

+    The --verbose flag can be used to get the program to display more information in the start-up/terminal window, although it can easily be overwhelming.
+However, it might be helpful to get more information in order to report a fault.

+    The --debug flag is usually used by programmers to display debugging information and is more likely to cause the program to fail, so is not recommended for normal users.

+    Note that the --strict flag is part of the Bible Organisational System usually used for strict checking of data files where you want to halt even if there's a small error.
+You usually don't want this behaviour in an editor so it's not recommended for Biblelator.

+    Note that multiprocessing is currently disabled, so the --single flag currently does nothing.